What are Critical Areas?

 - Habitats of Local Importance

 - Geologically Hazardous Areas

 - Frequently Flooded Areas

 * Species of local importance habitat and Marine Fish & Wildlife Habitat Conservation Areas (MFWHCAs) are not publicly available.
 Planning Staff will determine whether your proposal is within the vicinity of these habitats.

 For wetland and/or buffer impact, a Wetland Report and Mitigation Plan is involved.
 For streams and other fish and wildlife habitat conservation areas (FWHCAs), a Biological Site Assessment (BSA) is required.
+BSA guidance is available here.
 Development may involve SEPA review and completing a SEPA checklist.

 If critical areas are mapped nearby, and your proposal falls outside critical areas and associated buffers, a Letter of Determination from an environmental consultant may be appropriate.
 Below is a link to an example Letter of Determination, and an explanation of when a Letter of Determination is acceptable.
 The Island County Critical Areas Planner can help determine which Environmental Reports are needed for your proposal.

 Step 5 - Island County Critical Areas Permits